-- Adhere to legal requirements - Develop and deliver activities that are supported by high quality research evidence - Respect participants' rights and autonomy (eg. as defined in international frameworks on human rights and the rights of children) - Provide real benefits for participants - Cause no harm or disadvantages for participants (eg. iatrogenic effects, illness or injury, exclusion, stigma) - Provide transparent, truthful and comprehensive information - Understand the implications and practicalities of obtaining consent from participants - Respect the confidentiality of participant data - Tailor the intervention to participants' needs as appropriate - Involve participants as partners in the development, implementation, and evaluation of any activity - Protect participants' and staff members' health and safety. - See The European Prevention Standards Partnership (2015) EDPQS Prevention Position Paper: Defining "drug prevention" and "quality".
+- Adhere to legal requirements - Develop and deliver activities that are supported by high quality research evidence - Respect participants' rights and autonomy (eg. as defined in international frameworks on human rights and the rights of children) - Provide real benefits for participants - Cause no harm or disadvantages for participants (eg. iatrogenic effects, illness or injury, exclusion, stigma) - Provide transparent, truthful and comprehensive information - Understand the implications and practicalities of obtaining consent from participants - Respect the confidentiality of participant data - Tailor the intervention to participants' needs as appropriate - Involve participants as partners in the development, implementation, and evaluation of any activity - Protect participants' and staff members' health and safety.

+See The European Prevention Standards Partnership (2015) EDPQS Prevention Position Paper: Defining "drug prevention" and "quality".
 Liverpool: Centre for Public Health.
-Available from: prevention-standards.eu/position-paper

 Brotherhood A & Sumnall HR (2011) European drug prevention quality standards: a manual for prevention professionals.
 European Monitoring Centre for Drugs and Drug Addiction, Manual 7.
 Luxembourg: Publications Office of the European Union.
-Available from: prevention-standards.eu/manual